punkave/joinr/README.md

     joinr.byArrayReverse(groups, 'groupIds', '_users', function(ids, callback) {
       return usersCollection.find({ placeIds: { $in: ids } }, callback);
     }, callback);

+## Accessing Nested Properties With Dot Notation

+If you have departments and the IDs of the people are stored in a nested property, like this:

+    {
+      name: 'Chemistry',
+      settings: {
+        personIds: [ 5, 7, 9 ]
+      }
+    }

+Then you may use that property with joinr by writing this:

+    joinr.byArray(departments, 'settings.personIds', 'people', function(ids, callback) {
+      return peopleCollection.find({ _id: { $in: ids } }, callback);
+    }, callback);

+Note the use of `settings.personIds`.

+You may nest properties as deeply as desired.

+You may also pass a function that returns the desired property of any object passed to it.

+This feature is available for the `idField` and `idsField` options only.
+It is not currently possible to store the results in a nested property.
+Of course you could easily move them there after using `joinr`.

+This syntax is identical to that supported by MongoDB for the same purpose.

+## Changelog

+Version 0.1.1 of `joinr` added support for dot notation when specifying `idField` and `idsField`.

 ## About P'unk Avenue and Apostrophe